 This meant there were extra underwriting measures for portfolio landlords, but more importantly, the way lenders approach buy to let lending changed.

-The PRA is setting an expectation that the lenders they regulate should change the way they calculate the capital they need to hold against buy-to-let borrowing, which is a disincentive that may increase costs to landlord borrowers.
+The PRA set an expectation that the lenders they regulate (despite buy to let not being a regulated form of lending, lenders themselves are largely regulated by the FCA) would change the way they calculate the capital needed to hold against buy to let borrowing, which was predicted to lead to an increase in costs to landlord borrowers.

-The final rule imposed on lenders, via the second phase of PRA underwriting changes, is that they have an expectation that the SME supporting factor included in the Capital Requirements Regulation of the Basel III banking regulation should not apply to buy-to-let lending.
+The final rule imposed on lenders, via the second phase of PRA underwriting changes, was that they had an expectation that the SME (Small to Medium Enterprises) supporting factor included in the Capital Requirements Regulation of the Basel III banking regulation would not apply to buy to let lending.